Missboonyos/self-love-journey-web/README.md

 ```

 ## Step 19 main.jsx -> assign the link to go to the home page after registration,sign-in & sign-out
-1. As it's linked to a strange path after log-in, Go to main.jsx to adjust the codes to assign the link to go to the home page after registration,sign-in & sign-out.
+2.1.
+As it's linked to a strange path after log-in, Go to main.jsx to adjust the codes to assign t.2e link to go to the home page after registration,sign-in & sign-out.
 ```js
 import { StrictMode } from "react";
 import { createRoot } from "react-dom/client";